MicrosoftDocs/architecture-center/docs/example-scenario/ai/form-recognizer-covid-content.md

 ## Scenario details

-The rapid and accurate verification of COVID-19 vaccination and test statuses has become a global priority that affects efforts to return to the workplace.
-Manual data entry slows COVID-19 compliance efforts and introduces errors.
-Many organizations don't have the internal expertise to deploy automated solutions that provide real-time insights.
+Manually entering healthcare data is a tedious process that can slow down compliance efforts and introduce errors.
+Automating data entry and verification steps can speed up the process and improve its accuracy.
+But many organizations don't have the internal expertise that's needed to deploy automated solutions that provide real-time insights.

 The AI-powered Azure Form Recognizer helps turn forms into usable data that's translated into real-time, actionable insights and visualized in Power BI.
 These insights can help you validate compliance and inform your health and safety strategies.

 ### Potential use cases

-This solution can be applied across many industries by organizations that need to create processes for safely returning to the workplace.
-It's ideal for the healthcare industry.
+This solution is ideal for the healthcare industry.
+It can also be applied across many industries by organizations that need to meet healthcare compliance regulations.

 You can use this solution to modernize your workplace and improve employee and customer safety.
 The AI-powered Azure Form Recognizer helps reduce development and deployment effort by introducing automated deployment scripts for all Azure resources.
 It uses Power BI dashboards to present insights to stakeholders.